 If you don't like getting your hands dirty, then this is not for you!
 I didn't grow up eating traditional sloppy joes as a kid, the closest thing that came to a Sloppy Joe in my house was picadillo on a roll (which is quite good by the way) so when I got a recipe request for a lighter Sloppy Joe, I had to do some research.

 I found Rachel Ray's Sloppy Joe recipe that was rated 5 stars with rave reviews, so I knew this was a great place to start.
 I used lean beef and added more veggies to make this lower in fat.
-Serve it on crusty whole wheat rolls or low point buns (extra points).
+Serve it on crusty whole wheat rolls.
 Enjoy your sandwich and have plenty of napkins on hand!